lawanmamethu/tailwind-brand-dashboard/README.md

 ## 📄 License

-This project is for educational and portfolio purposes as part of the Front-End Internship at Codveda Technologies – Level 2 Task 3: CSS Frameworks.
+This project is for educational and portfolio purposes as part of the Front-End Internship.

 ---